victorizbitskiy/zspool_pdf/README.md

 ## `SAP Spool PDF`

-Submitting a report to the spool and receiving pdf.
+Submitting a report to the spool and receiving PDF.